norcams/iaas/docs/howtos/cumulus-install.rst

   http://opencomputeproject.github.io/onie/docs/user-guide/

-Now, for the dhcp server to serve out an IP address and URL for ONIE to download from dhcp option 114 (URL) is used.
+Now, for the dhcp server to serve out an IP address and URL for ONIE to download from, dhcp option 114 (URL) is used.
 This example utilizes ISC dhcpd::

   option default-url = "http://192.168.0.1/onie-installer-powerpc";